-By expanding this to apply on handwritten notes, we can see that OCR does much more than simply convert patterns into text.
+By expanding this to apply on handwritten notes, we can see that using OCR technology does much more than simply recognize and convert patterns into text.
 No two people write the same way, which means that OCR handwriting recognition software encounters different patterns that may denote the same letter or word.
 Books, documents, and pages may be printed with different typefaces or with subtle differences.
 How then does the OCR software read?

-ICR, or Intelligent Character Recognition, is an advanced version of OCR and it uses feature extraction to spot and ‘understand’ characters.
+ICR, or Intelligent Character Recognition, is an advanced version of OCR and it uses feature extraction technology to spot and ‘understand’ characters.
 A set formula may be applied to check if the presented data conforms to a pattern.
 For example, to read the letter A, the software may check if two angled lines are present that meet at the top with a horizontal line bisecting both at the center.

 The Immense Impact of OCR

 - Safeguarding vital documents becomes much easier when the material is in digital form.
-Books, manuscripts, and files may all be damaged beyond repair due to a myriad of unforeseeable reasons—water leakage, fire, poor handling, etc. Having these documents in a digital format allows you to store them in more than one safe location as backup so that critical data is never permanently lost or damaged beyond use.
+Books, manuscripts, and files may all be damaged beyond repair due to a myriad of unforeseeable reasons—water leakage, fire, poor handling, etc. Having these documents in a digital format allows you to store them in more than one safe location as backup solutions so that critical data is never permanently lost or damaged beyond use.

 - Lastly, substantial savings can be achieved by opting for OCR and paperless document management.
 Using advanced technology to convert and scan print data into digital images lets you avoid spending on filing, archiving, and storage.
 There is no need for supplies such as paper, ink, or files to store these documents, neither is there any need for staff members to carry out these tasks.
 The costs saved here can work out to thousands of dollars over a year.